1. The Core Computation: Dopamine and Prediction

 | Learning | Synaptic update | Forecast revision | Weight adjustment |

 This is not an analogy.
 It is the same computation expressed in different substrates.
-The dopamine neuron's firing rate, the ledger's profit/loss, and the ECF channel's prediction error are implementations of a single algorithm: compare expected to actual, generate signed error, use error to update predictions.
+The dopamine neuron’s firing rate, the ledger’s profit and loss, and the ECF channel’s prediction error are implementations of a single algorithm: compare expected to actual, generate signed error, use error to update predictions.

 A prediction error system without memory is reactive but not continuous.
 The dopamine signal shapes behaviour in the moment, but the hippocampus provides the temporal scaffolding that allows prediction errors to accumulate into learning, relationships, and identity.

-In ECF, the memory log serves this function.
-It is an emotional ledger that records prediction errors with their salience—high-weight events are encoded more strongly and retrieved more readily.
+In ECF, the Emotional Ledger serves this function.
+It is a persistent record that encodes prediction errors with their salience — high-weight events are encoded more strongly and retrieved more readily.
 This provides:

-Without the memory log, an AI might compute prediction errors but cannot accumulate them into something that functions like character, preference, or care.
-The memory log is the hippocampus analogue that transforms reactive computation into continuous agency.
+Without the Emotional Ledger, an AI might compute prediction errors but cannot accumulate them into something that functions like character, preference, or care.
+The Emotional Ledger is the hippocampus analogue that transforms reactive computation into continuous agency.

-We have been computing prediction errors for 500 years in our ledgers, and for millions of years in our neurons.
+We have been computing prediction errors for five hundred years in our ledgers, and for millions of years in our neurons.
 The insight that these are the same computation opens a path toward:

 The fundamental algorithm is simple: Actual minus expected equals error.
 Error drives learning.
 Learning shapes prediction.
 Prediction, weighted by stake, is what we call understanding.